 The overwrought plot, in particular the relationship between Sonic and newcomer Elise, is the subject of much disdain among fans, though much of these elements are retconned by the game itself by wiping the main characters' memories at the conclusion of the story.

 The many controversies surrounding Sonic '06 likely caused the distinct and noticable change of pace and settings witnessed in Sonic Unleashed and Sonic Colours.
-Few elements have been brought forward from this game, with the exception of Crisis City's inclusion in Sonic Generations (it too a controversial decision among some fans) and the character of Silver, who has made numerous cameo appearances in Sonic games since (despite making little sense in terms of game continuity).
+Few elements have been brought forward from this game, with the exception of Crisis City's inclusion in Sonic Generations (it too became controversial decision among some fans) and the character of Silver, who has made numerous cameo appearances in Sonic games and comic books since (despite making little sense in terms of game continuity).
 Mephiles also appeared as a playable character in Sonic Runners.

 Redesigned characters, particularly the taller Sonic and the almost entirely different Eggman, have since been reverted to their previous forms.
 Elise has not appeared in a game since.

 Sonic '06 is thought to have caused significant damage to the franchise, and while opinions vary on the recovery, this period is often cited as the lowest point in the Blue Blur's history.